oauthstuff/draft-oauth-rar/main.md

 ## Token Introspection {#token_introspection}

-In the case of opaque access tokens, the data provided to a certain RS is determined using the RS's identifier with the AS (see [@I-D.ietf-oauth-jwt-introspection-response], section 3).
+Token introspection [!@RFC7662] provides a means for an RS to inquire to the AS what a given access token is good for.
 The token introspection response provides the RS with the authorization details applicable to it as a top-level JSON element along with the claims the RS requires for request processing.
+The `authorization_details` member contains the same structure defined in (#authz_details), potentially filtered and extended for the RS making the introspection request.

 Here is an example for the payment initiation example RS: